 - Aspartame: Touted frequently online as originally being developed as an ant poison and an effective way to control carpenter ants.
 Snopes found this to be false, see: this page for details.

 - Instant Grits: One popular online remedy recommended is to feed them instant grits, instant oatmeal, cornmeal, cream of wheat or couscous.
-It’s suggested that they will “explode” when the food would expand inside them as it comes in contact with stomach fluids.
+It’s suggested that they will “explode” when the food would expands inside as it comes in contact with stomach fluids.
 A study on the instant grits method and fire ants was done and found to be ineffective, (the report from Texas A&M University is no longer online).
 Also read the info below, it’s highly unlikely that the adults would even be able to eat the grits as they’re too large.

 Keep In Mind They Have A Lot To Offer